Esri/calcite-web/docs/source/documentation/sass/_includes.md

 Setting the `$generate-css` variable to false in your sass files will prevent any css from being generated, while exposing all the underlying sass styles of the framework.
 Setting specific variables like `$include-alerts` to false will preclude only that components css from being built.

 Additionally, font imports are controlled this way.
 By default, Calcite Web requests Avenir Next from a cdn.
-Setting `$include-primary-family` to false will prevent the font imports, and the framework will roll back to secondary font options.
-Frutiger and Kepler are included by setting `$include-content-family` and `$include-secondary-family` to true.
+You can import `calcite-web-no-fonts.scss` if you don't want the fonts.

 ```
 // Sass Output